-2.2 Composition of the Board
+2.1 Composition of the Board

 The Board comprised such number of Non-Executive, Executive and Independent Directors as required under applicable legislation.
-The Board consists of Seven Directors comprising one Non-Executive Chairman, five Independent Directors and one Executive Director as on 31st March 2022.
-The composition of the Board represents an optimal mix of professionalism, knowledge and experience and enables the Board to discharge its responsibilities and provide effective leadership to the business.
+The composition of the Board is in conformity with Section 149 of the Companies Act, 2013 and Regulation 17 of the Listing Regulations.
+The Board consists of Seven Directors comprising one Non-Executive Chairman, five Independent Directors and one Executive Director as on 31st March 2023.
+The composition of the Board represents an optimal mix of professionalism, knowledge and experience and enables the Board to discharge its responsibilities and provide effective leadership to the business

-The composition and category of the Directors on the Board, their attendance at the Board Meetings during the year and at the last Annual General Meeting and the Directorship, Chairmanship and/or Membership of Committees held as on 31st March, 2022 by each Director in other Companies are as under:
+The composition and category of the Directors on the Board, their attendance at the Board Meetings during the year and at the last Annual General Meeting and the Directorship, Chairmanship and/or Membership of Committees held as on 31st March, 2023 by each Director in other Companies are as under:

-Name of Directors Attendand e at Category of Directors Others Board Meetings Last AGM Directorship Committee Chairmanship Committee Membership Mr. Rajya Vardhan Kanoria (DIN: 00003792) 4 Yes Promoter - Non-Executive - Non Independent Chairman 7 3 4 Mr. Jugal Kishore Bhagat (DIN: 00055972) 4 Yes Non-Executive - Independent 4 - 3 Mr. Biswajit Choudhuri (DIN: 00149018) 2 Yes Non-Executive - Independent N.A.
-N.A.
-N.A.
-Mr. Satish Kapur (DIN: 00051163) 4 Yes Non-Executive - Independent 5 3 4 Ms. Nayantara Palchoudhuri (DIN: 00581440) 4 Yes Non-Executive - Independent 6 - 7 Mr. Bharat Kumar Jalan (DIN: 00876208) 4 Yes Non-Executive - Independent 2 - 2 Mr. Tonmoy Bera (DIN: 08342972) 4 Yes Executive - Managing Director - - - Mr. Manoj Mohanka (DIN: 00128593) 1 Yes Non-Executive - Independent 4 1 4
+Name of Directors Attendance at Category of Directors Others Board Meetings Last AGM Directorship Committee Chairmanship Committee Membership Mr. Rajya Vardhan Kanoria (DIN: 00003792) 4 Yes Promoter - Non-Executive - Non Independent Chairman 7 4 3 Mr. Jugal Kishore Bhagat (DIN: 00055972) 3 Yes Non-Executive - Independent 4 1 2 Mr. Satish Kapur (DIN: 00051163) 4 Yes Non-Executive - Independent 2 1 2 Ms. Nayantara Palchoudhuri (DIN: 00581440) 4 Yes Non-Executive - Independent 7 - 8 Mr. Bharat Kumar Jalan (DIN: 00876208) 4 Yes Non-Executive - Independent 2 - 1 Mr. Tonmoy Bera (DIN: 08342972) 4 Yes Executive - Managing Director - - - Mr. Manoj Mohanka (DIN: 00128593) 4 Yes Non-Executive - Independent 5 1 4